awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 ## Specifying Optional Parameters<a name="PutMidLevelDotNetOptions"></a>

 You can configure optional parameters for the `PutItem` operation by adding the `PutItemOperationConfig` parameter\.
 For a complete list of optional parameters, see [PutItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html)\.
-The following C\# code snippet puts an item in the ProductCatalog table\.
+The following C\# code example puts an item in the `ProductCatalog` table\.
 It specifies the following optional parameter:
 +  The `ConditionalExpression` parameter to make this a conditional put request\.
-The example creates an expression that specifies the ISBN attribute must have a specific value that has to be present in the item that you are replacing\.
+The example creates an expression that specifies the `ISBN` attribute must have a specific value that has to be present in the item that you are replacing\.

 **Example**